Activate: New OrleansRacial Justice & Beloved Community

 Cost and Financial Assistance

-If you would like to be considered for financial assistance, be sure to fill out the relevant questions on the application.
+If you would like to be considered for financial assistance, be sure to fill out the relevant questions on the application and submit your application by May 31, 2018.
 Financial aid is contingent on the availability of funding, and is awarded on a first-come, first-served basis.

 Cost includes lodging, food, supervision, and all programming.
 Cost does not include transportation to and from New Orleans.